University of South Carolina

 Compound modifiers: Use when two words collectively modify another word.
 Examples: “first-year experience”; “fast-paced novel.”
 Not used with words ended in “ly”: “nationally ranked program” (the “ly” signals that the next word is another modifier).
 Exception: “family-based program”

 Conferred, educational and occupational titles: For job titles and other types of formal titles, capitalize only when used before an individual’s name.
-Examples: “President Bob Caslen has been working closely with key faculty and administrative leaders to address student concerns.”
-“Robert Wilcox, dean of the School of Law, welcomed guests from throughout the country to the dedication of the school’s new building.”
+Examples: “Dean Tayloe Harding has been working closely with key music faculty to increase the school's community outreach.”
+“William Hubbard, dean of the School of Law, welcomed guests from throughout the city to the launch of the Palmetto LEADER bus.”
 Exception: Do not capitalize "professor" before a name.

 Course titles: Course titles should be capitalized.
 Example: Intro to Financial Accounting.